Georgia Child Support Calculations

 |

-Deviations from Presumptive Amount of Child Support | Deviations added to or subtracted from the presumptive amount of child support can be applied if supported by application of the "best interest of the child" standard.
+Deviations from the presumptive amount of child support | The court can deviate from the presumptive amount of child support if it doesn’t believe it meets the "best interests of the child" standard.
 Deviations may include (but are not limited to) the following:

 |

-Related Statute(s) | Georgia Code, Title 19, Chapter 11:
+Related statutes | Georgia Code, Title 19, Chapter 11:

 |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, and other means.
+While we strive to provide the most current information, consult a family law attorney or conduct legal research to verify your state laws.

 Georgia Child Support Calculations: Related Resources